 1808.7.5 Alternate setback and clearance.
-Alternate setbacks and clearances are permitted, subject to the approval of the building official.
-The building official shall be permitted to require a geotechnical investigation as set forth in Section 1803.5.10.
+Alternate setbacks and clearances are permitted, subject to the approval of the building official shall be permitted to require a geotechnical investigation as set forth in Section 1803.5.10.

 SLOPE SETBACK REQUIREMENTS FROM PROPERTY LINES